 As the first two stanzas of ‘Memorabilia’ suggest, this piece springs from an encounter that Browning had with someone who met Percy Bysshe Shelley, the now very famous Romantic poet.
 Browning was too young to have ever met the poet or truly appreciate his work while he was alive and Shelley died in a terrible accident when he was young.
 Therefore, this chance meeting that he had made quite an impact on the poet.
-Browning uses his poem to discus this encounter, the man’s reaction, and use it to analyze his feelings about the whole situation.
+Browning uses his poem to discuss this encounter, and the man’s reaction, and uses it to analyze his feelings about the whole situation.

 The title is part of Browning’s considerations of his encounter.
 The man he met, who met Shelley, is linked to a physical memory of Shelley that Browning would himself never experience.

 Memorabilia Robert BrowningAh, did you once see Shelley plain,And did he stop and speak to you?And did you speak to him again?How strange it seems, and new!But you were living before that,And you are living after,And the memory I started at—My starting moves your laughter!I crossed a moor, with a name of its ownAnd a certain use in the world no doubt,Yet a hand's-breadth of it shines alone'Mid the blank miles round about:For there I picked up on the heatherAnd there I put inside my breastA moulted feather, an eagle-feather—Well, I forget the rest.

 Summary of Memorabilia

 In the four stanzas of ‘Memorabilia’, the poet describes meeting someone who met Percy Bysshe Shelley and how that experience affected him.
 He compares it in the third and fourth stanzas to wandering a moor and coming upon an eagle feather.
 It is only a small portion of a memory that isn’t even his own.

 Themes in Memorabilia